PrinceCuet77/Hyperledger-Fabric/docs/source/private-data-arch.rst

 * ``GetPrivateDataByRange(collection, startKey, endKey string)``
 * ``GetPrivateDataByPartialCompositeKey(collection, objectType string, keys []string)``

-And for the CouchDB state database, JSON content queries can be passed using the shim API:
+And if using explicit private data collections and CouchDB state database, JSON content queries can be passed using the shim API:

 * ``GetPrivateDataQueryResult(collection, query string)``

 Limitations:

-* Clients that call chaincode that executes range or rich JSON queries should be aware that they may receive a subset of the result set, if the peer they query has missing private data, based on the explanation in Private Data Dissemination section above.
+* Clients that call chaincode that executes key range queries or JSON queries should be aware that they may receive a subset of the result set, if the peer they query has missing private data, based on the explanation in Private Data Dissemination section above.
 Clients can query multiple peers and compare the results to determine if a peer may be missing some of the result set.
-* Chaincode that executes range or rich JSON queries and updates data in a single transaction is not supported, as the query results cannot be validated on the peers that don’t have access to the private data, or on peers that are missing the private data that they have access to.
+* Chaincode that executes key range queries or JSON queries and updates data in a single transaction is not supported, as the query results cannot be validated on the peers that don’t have access to the private data, or on peers that are missing the private data that they have access to.
 If a chaincode invocation both queries